 External collaboration is essential to business success today and is growing in popularity.
-But, rather than simply “falling into” collaborative relationships or leaving it to chance as they once did, business owners are mindfully networking to build their external dream team.
+But, rather than simply “falling into” collaborative relationships or leaving it to chance as they once did, business owners are mindfully creating collaborative cultures, using collaborative tools and networking opportunities to build their external dream team.
 So, should you be doing it too?

 On this page, we’ll explore external collaboration and provide you with a few potential starting points, so you can start incorporating it into your business strategy immediately.

 What is External Collaboration?

 People often talk about building a dream team inside a business.
 So naturally, the company benefits when you have the right mix of internal talent, and everyone works together well.
 The same applies to external collaboration, though it involves working with people outside your business or third-party entities.